shreyaghorui222004/fastapi_CRUD_Operation/README.md

-# FastAPI-CRUD-Project
+# FastAPI-CRUD-operation
-FastAPI and Postgresql
+FastAPI and sqllite